-Loosen the wheel bolts only about one turn before raising the vehicle with the jack, loosening the wheel bolts more than one turn can result in an accident.
+Loosen the wheel bolts only about one turn before raising the vehicle with the iack, otherwise there is a risk of accident.

-If the wheel bolt is very tight, you may be able to loosen it by pushing down the end of the spanner carefully with your foot.
-Hold on to the vehicle for support and take care not to slio.
+• If the wheel bolt is very tight, you may be able to loosen it by pushing down the end of the spanner carefully with your foot.
+Hold on to the vehicle for support and take care not to slip.